grafana/tempo/docs/sources/tempo/setup/operator/multitenancy.md

 # Enable multi-tenancy

 Tempo is a multi-tenant distributed tracing backend.
 It supports multi-tenancy through the use of a header: `X-Scope-OrgID`.
-See [multi-tenancy docs]({{< relref "../../operations/multitenancy" >}}) for more details.
+Refer to [multi-tenancy docs]({{< relref "../../operations/multitenancy" >}}) for more details.
 This document outlines how to deploy and use multi-tenant Tempo with the Operator.

-## Multitenancy without authentication
+## Multi-tenancy without authentication

-The following example CR deploys multi-tenant Tempo instance.
+The following Kubernetes Custom Resource (CR) deploys a multi-tenant Tempo instance.
 Note that Jaeger query is not tenant aware and therefore is not supported in this configuration.

 ```yaml
 apiVersion: tempo.grafana.com/v1alpha1